soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 8-11 Administration of the Special Exit and Prevention Supplement Program.* ::

-HRA shall administer the Special Exit and Prevention Supplement Program, except that initial eligibility determinations pursuant to subdivision (a) of section 8-12 of this chapter shall be made by HRA in consultation with DHS.
+HRA shall administer the Special Exit and Prevention Supplement Program, except that initial eligibility determinations pursuant to subdivision (a) of 68 RCNY § 8-12 shall be made by HRA in consultation with DHS.